visionworksai/code-reviewer/README.md

 - This action does **not store, reuse, or expose your API keys**
 - All keys are required to be provided via repo-level GitHub Secrets
 - The action **fails securely** if required secrets are missing
+- Local LLM review runs completely on your infrastructure

 ---